 As they consider these questions, directors may wish to think about it from the perspective of the C-suite.
 It’s sobering.
 When PwC surveyed executives about the effectiveness of their board’s crisis management oversight, many executives said it wasn’t up to snuff.
 Just 37% of respondents said their directors’ crisis expertise was good or excellent.
-And when asked about the board’s grasp of their own company’s crisis plan, only 57% said they understood it very or somewhat well.
+And when asked about the board’s grasp of their own company’s crisis plan, only 57% said they thought the board understood it very or somewhat well.
 Of the 10 areas in which we asked executives to assess directors’ knowledge, that was the lowest.

 Asked what vulnerabilities the COVID-19 pandemic exposed at their companies, executives cited crisis management more often than anything else.
 At a time when every company was facing a crisis, and executives recognized that their own plans were flawed, effective board oversight was more important than ever.
 Too often, directors weren’t in a position to effectively provide it.

-It may be tempting to write off 2020 as a uniquely challenging year where no one performed perfectly.
+It may be tempting to write off the past year as a uniquely challenging one in which nobody performed perfectly.
 That would be a mistake.
 After all, while this exact crisis won't repeat itself, another, different one will inevitably strike in the future.
 That’s what makes them so difficult to navigate.

-The worst time to ask yourself what your company intends to do in a crisis is when there’s a crisis already going on.
+The worst time to ask yourself what your company intends to do in a crisis is after the crisis hits.
 Yet some boards undoubtedly found themselves in that position in 2020.
 According to PwC’s 2020 Annual Corporate Directors Survey, just 37% of respondents said they fully understood their company’s crisis plan.
-Reviewing it to make sure it’s thorough and comprehensive should be a regular practice for the board.
+Making sure the plan is thorough should be a regular practice for the board.

 Working with management to set clear expectations about when a situation should be escalated to the board is another helpful step to take before crisis strikes.
 Likewise, directors can improve their oversight by asking executives to provide updates on how the plan fared in any crisis simulations or other tests.